-On November 20th, they will mark World Children’s Day and the 30th anniversary of the Convention on the Rights of the Child by taking the stage of the United Nations headquarters in New York City, in front of international delegates and UNICEF Goodwill Ambassadors.
+On November 20th, they marked World Children’s Day and the 30th anniversary of the Convention on the Rights of the Child by taking the stage of the United Nations headquarters in New York City, in front of international delegates and UNICEF Goodwill Ambassadors.

 Get to know them and share their stories on social media using the hashtag #WorldChildrensDay so other youth feel inspired to take action too!

 Nickar, 15-year-old, Laos